React

 What about TypeScript?

 Now is also a good time to mention TypeScript - a strongly typed language that builds on JavaScript.
-We don’t cover it in our curriculum yet, but it’s worth learning about it if you’d like more safety while writing your code.
+We do not cover it in our curriculum and thus do not recommend looking into it now, but in the future, it may be worth learning if you’d like more type safety while writing your code.

-Learning TypeScript can be a lot of overhead when you’re already learning React.
-Although, once you’re comfortable navigating the ins and outs of React, you’ll have a better time learning and applying TypeScript to your projects.
-If you go in the direction of learning TypeScript, our recommendation would be picking up a previous project and refactoring the components one by one to TypeScript.
-Learn by doing!
+Learning TypeScript can be a lot of overhead when you’re already learning React and the best way to prepare for this is to continue developing your JavaScript fundamentals.
+The TypeScript documentation encourages enhancing JavaScript skills before tackling TypeScript complexities, as highlighted in their discussion on the importance of JavaScript fundamentals.
+In the future however, if you do decide to go in the direction of learning TypeScript, our recommendation would be picking up a previous project and refactoring the components one by one to TypeScript.

 Assignment